vitalets/autotester/README.md

 ## Usage
 Write tests using [Selenium Javascript API](http://seleniumhq.github.io/selenium/docs/api/javascript/index.html).
-More detailed tutorial is coming soon.
+More detailed tutorial is coming soon..

+## Where to store tests
+You can create as many tests as you like and store them right in browser as snippets.
+This is the easiest way but less reliable: if you occasionally remove extension tests will be lost.
+For more serious things it is recommended to serve tests from local or remote http server and keep them under version control.
+The third option is to load tests from local directory without http server.
+For that install unpacked extension from zip (not crx) and use `/tests` directory inside.

 ## How to contribute
-Contribution is very appreciated!
+Contribution is appreciated!
-Before non-trivial hacks please discuss approach in issues.
+Before non-trivial hacks please discuss it in issues.

 1. Install [node.js](https://nodejs.org) if not yet
 2. Fork the repo and clone it: